-Diagnosis selected is unknown to students who must work in small groups using the knowledge of basic sciences and clinical problem solving skills to diagnose the patient.
-For some cases, actual patients (at each campus) may be used.
-Cases will include actual or simulated results of studies ordered such as labs, radiology, special studies, and/or electrocardiogram.
+Students may be divided into groups, at the discretion of the facilitators.
+Diagnoses selected are unknown to students who must use their knowledge of basic sciences and clinical problem solving skills to diagnose the patient.
+For some clinical cases, actual patients (at each campus) may be used.
+Cases will include actual or simulated results of studies ordered.
 Some didactic case sessions will also provide an opportunity for students to use electronic databases to assist in problem solving.
-Since most of these topics are also covered during the clerkship rotations, we will create settings (emergency department, nursing home, rural, inner city) that will allow for additional teaching opportunities.
+Many cases will provide opportunities to integrate medical ethics, legal issues, cultural diversity, geriatrics, behavioral sciences, patient safety, and the challenges of rural practice.
 The complexity of the cases will increase over the course of the year.